nus-cs3281/2019/students/chesterSng/resume.md

 ###### Managed SQL Server Database during internship
 During my internship, I created and managed various SQL Server databases.
-- Wrote a script to transfer thousands of contacts from excel to a SQL Server database.
+- I wrote a script to transfer thousands of contacts from excel to a SQL Server database.
-- Used Entity Framework in C# to manage fetching of data
+- I used Entity Framework in C# to manage fetching of data
-- Wrote SQL Scripts to manage data
+- I wrote SQL Scripts to manage data